Syzygianinfern0/Hindi-ASR-Challenge/kaldi-theory/README.md

 If you want to train your model with custom data for the open challenge, you will need to manually create some of these files.

--The `text` file contains transcriptions for each utterance.
+- The `text` file contains transcriptions for each utterance.
 It has 2 columns, with the 1st one holding the utterance id and the 2nd one holding the corresponding transcription.

--The `segments` file holds the time offsets in each recording. `<utterance-id> <recording-id> <segment-begin> <segment-end>`
+- The `segments` file holds the time offsets in each recording. `<utterance-id> <recording-id> <segment-begin> <segment-end>`

--The `utt2spk` file references each utterance with the corresponding speaker who spoke it.
+- The `utt2spk` file references each utterance with the corresponding speaker who spoke it.
 It has the format `<utterance-id> <speaker-id>`

 In case the speaker id's are not known, they can be assumed to be same as the utterance id's.

 The other 2 files can be automatically generated.

--The `wav.scp` file will be automatically created when you run the run_gmm.sh script.
+- The `wav.scp` file will be automatically created when you run the run_gmm.sh script.
 It includes the path to all the audio files in the format: `<recording-id> <extended-filename>`

--The `spk2utt` file cross references each speaker with all his utterances in the format `<speaker-id> <utterance-id1> <utterance-id2> ....`.
+- The `spk2utt` file cross references each speaker with all his utterances in the format `<speaker-id> <utterance-id1> <utterance-id2> ....`.
 It can be generated using the command
 ```bash
 utils/utt2spk_to_spk2utt.pl data/train/utt2spk > data/train/spk2utt
 ```